brson/multirust/README.md

 This will build and install multirust, possibly prompting you for your password via `sudo`.
-It will then download and install the nightly toolchain, confinguring it as the default when executing `rustc`, `rustdoc`, and `cargo`.
+It will then download and install the nightly toolchain, configuring it as the default when executing `rustc`, `rustdoc`, and `cargo`.

 Uninstallation: